programminghistorian/jekyll/lessons/naive-bayesian.md

 -   Directory *1830s-trialtxts*: this will
-    contain the text file versions of the trials after they have been stripped not only of all XML but also of punctuation etc. Each file is named after the trial's ID.
+    contain the text file versions of the trials after they have been stripped of all XML formatting.
+Each file is named after the trial's ID.
 -   Directory *1830s-trialsbycategory*: this
     will contain the text files that represent all the text in all the